-Although ghost hunting is nearly two thousand years old and dates to the first century, ghost photography is fairly young, circa 1861.
+Many people wonder how to catch a ghost on camera; do you need a paranormal camera or will a regular camera work?
+Although ghost hunting is nearly 2,000 years old and dates to the first century, ghost photography is fairly young, circa 1861.
 Today, ghost photography remains an important tool for paranormal researchers because access to affordable cameras allows even the newest investigator to capture and view paranormal activity.

 Step One: Find a Haunted Location